botchris/go-health/README.md

 It requires 2 consecutive successful checks to consider the system healthy and 3 consecutive failed checks to consider it unhealthy.
 The status won't be reported until any of these thresholds are met.

+Ech probe will use a default timeout of 7 seconds unless a specific timeout is set for that probe.
+The reporter will have a timeout of 10 seconds to handle each status update.

 ### Reporter